maurits-out/spring-boot-pact-test/README.md

     --pod pact-pod --name pact-broker dius/pact-broker
 ```

 To verify all is running properly open a browser and navigate to http://localhost:8080.
-You should see the web interface
+You should be able to see the
-of the Pact Broker.
+web interface of the Pact Broker.

+# Project structure
+The pact-test is a Spring Boot project consisting of two submodules.
+The first module is *restbucks-consumer* and it
+implements the customer.
+It consists of a single Java class `com.restbucks.pact.client.RestBucksClient`
+that uses JAX-WS to consume the RESTful web service provided by the RestBucks server.
+The RestBucks server has been implemented in the second submodule, *restbucks-producer*.
+It is a Spring Boot application
+that exposes a RESTful Web Service.

+**Notes**:
+1. Normally the consumer and the provider will be separate projects, typically maintained in different
+repositories by different teams.
+However, for simplicity we place both in the same project here.
+2. I cut some corners in the implementation to be able to play around with Pact fast.
+So don't expect something that is
+ready for production.

+# Defining the contract
+Contract testing focuses on the messages that are exchanged between a consumer and a producer.
+It ensures that the
+consumer and the provider have a shared and accurate understanding of the contents of these messages.
+With consumer-driven contracts it is the consumer that sets the expectations of these messages.
+The consumer specifies
+them in a contract.
+That contract is subsequently shared with the provider so that the provider knows what to implement
+in order to fulfil this contract.

 [1]: https://martinfowler.com/bliki/ContractTest.html "ContractTest"
 [2]: https://martinfowler.com/articles/consumerDrivenContracts.html "Consumer-Driven Contracts: A Service Evolution Pattern"
 [3]: https://pact.io/ "Pact"